Clarkson-Applied-Data-Science/2024_ia651_Yadav_Mahdi/README.md

 * We have a general profile about the borrower such as age, Monthly Income, Dependents and the historical data such as what is the Debt Ratio, what ratio of amount is owed wrt credit limit, and the no of times defaulted in the past one, two, three months.
 * We will be using all these features to predict whether the borrower is likely to delinquent in the next 2 years or not.
 * These kind of predictions will help banks to take necessary actions.

+* **Objective** : Building a model using the inputs/attributes which are general profile and historical records of a borrower to predict whether one is likely to have serious delinquency in the next 2 years